-A public hearing concerning the proposed budget shall be held on or about the
+A public hearing concerning the proposed budget shall be held each fall with proper notice published in a newspaper of general circulation within the College district.

 Responsibility for coordinating the preparation of the College budget and developing the necessary working procedures rests with the Vice President of Administrative Service with assistance from the President.
 Initial budget proposals will be prepared for each instructional program by members of the college faculty.
-These program budgets will be consolidated into divisional budgets by the division directors and the Vice President of Instruction.
-The Vice President of Instruction is responsible for preparing the total instructional budget.
+These program budgets will be consolidated into divisional budgets by the division directors and the Vice President of Academic & Student Affairs.
+The Vice President of Academic & Student Affairs is responsible for preparing the total instructional budget.
 Other employees will prepare initial budget proposals for their respective areas.
 Once complete, these budgets will be forwarded to the appropriate Vice President.
-The Vice Presidents are responsible for forwarding the budget proposals to the Vice President of Administrative Services.
-The Vice President of Administrative Services with supervision from the President of Clarendon College shall then take steps to verify all estimates of income and to adjust estimates of expenditures to achieve a balanced operating budget for the College.
+The Vice Presidents are responsible for forwarding the budget proposals to the Vice President of Administrative Services The Vice President of Administrative Services with supervision from the President of Clarendon College shall then take steps to verify all estimates of income and to adjust estimates of expenditures to achieve a balanced operating budget for the College.
 The President shall make the final budget recommendation to the Board of Regents.